 Applying for ClubGRANTS funding is quick and easy.
 Many organisations that do so have limited resources and cannot afford to spend time and money on unnecessary red-tape and bureaucracy.
 ClubGRANTS Online recognises this - all funding is processed locally and community groups can contact their local clubs easily and at any time for information and advice.
 ClubGRANTS Online is also flexible, allowing clubs to provide support quickly, efficiently, and often as soon as a need emerges.

-To be eligible to apply, you must be a not-for-profit organisation and provide the following project and/or services:
+To be eligible to apply, you must able to provide the following project and/or services:

 community welfare or social services,

 You are also eligible if you or your organisation is involved in community or professional sport.

 Check the application steps to determine if you can apply via ClubGRANTS Online.

 You are considered eligible for Category 1 funding if your project falls under specific community welfare and social services, community development, health services and employment assistance activities, and other projects aimed at improving the living standards of low income and disadvantaged people.

 View examples of community projects.

 NB These are broad categories – you may still be eligible for Category 1 even if your project or initiative is not in this list.
 Alternatively, funding may still be sought under Categories 2 or 3.

 Category 1 funding applications are accepted either online or in some instances require submission of a paper based application.